The core tools: shell, version control, etc. and how proficiency in the use of these tools promotes reproducibility in your research.

 |12:05||Version control systems||How do version control systems facilitate reproducibility, and which systems should be used?|

 What are the benefits of using package managers and distributions?

 How can we establish and control computation environments using available package managers and distributions?

-Which distribution(s) best suit my needs and use-cases?
+Which distribution(s) best suits my needs and use-cases?

 |24:15||Other day-to-day reproducible practices||

-What can you do to be ready to share your studies reproducibly?
+What steps can you take toward sharing your studies reproducibly?